Hints on How to Improve your Line Art and Line Quality

 How to Make Your Characters Pop with Line Quality!

-Line quality is an essential aspect to creating engaging line art.
-In this tutorial by manga artist Jose Fernandez, learn simple yet effective tips to improve your lines in your artwork.
+Line quality is essential for engaging line art.
+Learn simple yet effective tips to improve your lines in your artwork, from manga artist Jose Fernandez.

 So, if we can improve clarity with just line quality, why not!
 Let me show you how you can improve your lines to help tell an engaging story.

-In this tutorial, I will be using the G-pen brush that comes stock with Clip Studio Paint.
+In this tutorial, I will be using the G-pen brush that comes stock with Clip Studio Paint on my iPad with the Apple Pencil.
 You can use other brushes, but if possible, use one where you can vary the size with pressure sensitivity.
 I am also working on a canvas at 600 dpi.

 Determine your point of focus and the different layers of your composition, like your foreground, middle ground and background, as each of these aspects will differ in line thickness.

-Begin inking your foreground characters and objects.
+Begin inking the outline of your foreground characters and objects.
 Since the foreground is the closest to the reader, we want the outlines to be bolder and thicker!
 Subconsciously, the reader will think the thicker outlines are closer, and the thinner lines to be further away.

-Try and keep the lines inside the outline thinner as well.
-The outline of the character is sometimes called holding lines, because they literally hold the characters and objects details together, giving it more solidity and making it easier to read.
+Try to keep the lines inside the outline thinner as well.
+The outline of the character is sometimes called holding lines, because they literally hold the characters and objects’ details together, giving it more solidity and making it easier to read.

 Once you’re done inking the foreground, you can start inking the middle ground.
 What we have to keep in mind now, is to make the lines of the middle ground thinner than the foregrounds.
-This gives the illusion of depth and atmospheric perspective.
+This gives the illusion of depth and atmospheric perspective in your manga panel.
 It also separates the foreground and middle ground.
 The reader will be able to distinguish that the closest character is in a different plane than the group of guys behind him.

 When you’re done with the middle ground, you can start inking the background, and the same rule applies.
 Thinner lines the further people and objects are.
 But!
 You can also make exceptions… for example, in this illustration I want to bring attention to the young woman in the background shouting.
-So, I will make her outline just a bit thicker than the other people and objects around her.
+So, I will make the character line art just a bit thicker than the characters and objects around her.
 Not too thick though, as we still want to keep her in the background.

 One thing you want to keep in mind, in order to keep your characters and work more believable, is to remember your light source direction.